justpy-org/justpy/README.md

 JustPy is an object-oriented, component based, high-level Python Web Framework that requires no front-end programming.
 With a few lines of only Python code, you can create interactive websites without any JavaScript programming.

 When developing with JustPy, there is no front-end/back-end distinction.
 All programming is done on the back-end allowing a simpler and more Pythonic web development experience.
 JustPy removes the front-end/back-end distinction by intercepting the relevant events on the front-end and sending them to the back-end to be processed.
-This is a major difference from other frameworks that is hard to describe in words but will become evident when you see some concrete examples.
+This is a major difference from other frameworks that will become evident once you see some concrete examples.

 In JustPy, elements on the web page are instances of component classes.
 A component in JustPy is a Python class.
 Customized, reusable components can be created from other components.
 Out of the box, JustPy comes with support for HTML and SVG components as well as more complex components such as charts and grids.
 It also supports most of the components and the functionality of the [Quasar](https://quasar.dev/) library of [Material Design 2.0](https://material.io/) components.